Corporate Governance

 Principle 11: The company treats all shareholders fairly and equitably in order to enable them to exercise shareholders’ rights and have the opportunity to communicate their views on matters affecting the company.
 The company gives shareholders a balanced and understandable assessment of its performance, position and prospects.

-The AGM of the Company represents the principal forum for dialogue and interaction with all shareholders.
-At each AGM, the Board welcomes questions from shareholders who have an opportunity to raise questions or share their views regarding the proposed resolutions and the Company’s business and affairs, either informally or formally before or at the AGM.
+The AGMs and other general meetings of the Company represent the principal forum for dialogue and interaction with all shareholders.
+At each AGM and other general meetings, the Board welcomes questions from shareholders who have an opportunity to raise questions or share their views regarding the proposed resolutions and the Company’s business and affairs, either informally or formally before or at the meeting.

 The Chairman of the Board Committees, Directors, senior management, and external auditors will be present and available at the general meeting to attend to the queries/questions from shareholders.

-All resolutions proposed at general meetings shall be put to vote by way of a poll.
-All votes cast, for or against or abstain, and the respective percentages, in respect of each resolution are tallied and disclosed at the meeting and an announcement with the detailed results showing the numbers of votes cast for and against for each resolution and the respective percentage will be released via SGXNet after the general meetings.
+All resolutions tabled at the AGM and other general meetings are voted on by way of a poll, conducted in the presence of independent scrutineers.
+Poll voting procedures are explained to shareholders at the AGM and other general meetings, where appropriate.
+All votes cast, for or against or abstain, and the respective percentages, in respect of each resolution are tallied and disclosed at the meeting and an announcement with the detailed results showing the numbers of votes cast for and against for each resolution and the respective percentage are published via SGXNet on the same day as the meeting.
 Each distinct issue is proposed as a separate resolution at general meetings.

 Principle 12: The company communicates regularly with its shareholders and facilitates the participation of shareholders during general meetings and other dialogues to allow shareholders to communicate their views on various matters affecting the company.